Award at a Glance

 The applicant must:

-• be a member of the APS at the time of the application
+- Be a member of the APS for at least one year at the time of the application.

-• must be citizens or permanent residents of the United States or its territories
+- Be citizens or permanent residents of the U.S. or its territories.

 Criteria

-The Diversity, Equity and Inclusion (DEI) review committee accepts multiple applications from the same institution.
-However, if significant duplication of content between the two applications (plagiarism) is suspected, the committee reserves the right to reject applications without review.
+APS accepts multiple applications from the same institution.
+However, if significant duplication of content between the two applications is suspected, the Society reserves the right to reject applications without review.

-The DEI committee will make no more than one award to applications from the same mentor/lab in a specific year.
-The DEI committee also reserves the right to limit the number of awards made to applicants from the same institution in a single year.
+APS will make no more than one award to applications from the same mentor/lab in a specific year.
+The Society also reserves the right to limit the number of awards made to applicants from the same institution in a single year.
+Contingent upon funding, this award is sponsored by the APS and administered by the Community Engagement Committee.

 Location of Study

-Applicants for Porter Fellowships may choose institutions of higher education that offer advanced degrees in physiology.
-The fellow may study or engage in research away from the fellowship institution during part of the tenure of the award, if the faculty judges such opportunity to be advantageous for the fellow's training.
+Applicants may choose institutions of higher education that offer advanced degrees in physiology.
+The fellow may study or engage in research at other institutions during the award tenure if judged to be beneficial to their training.

 Tenure

-Fellowships are awarded for one year, with the possibility of a second year of funding if trainee progress is rated by the DEI Committee to be good.
+Fellowships are awarded for one year, with the possibility of a second year of funding if the student applies, and progress is rated by the Community Engagement Committee to be good.
 Not all renewal applications will necessarily be funded.
-However, a student who is not given a second year of funding may reapply to the program as a new applicant for a second year of funding.
+However, a student who is not given a second year of funding may reapply to the program as a new applicant for a second year.

 Stipends